You’re just about to play your favorite song on your Crosley record player. But all of a sudden your record player won’t spin. Frustrating, right?

 However, if your Crosley record player not turning on then it might need some immediate fixes.

 You need to make sure the power adapter cable is properly plugged in.
 Ensure that the power light comes on when the volume knob is turned.
-If it doesn’t then the power adapter cable might need replacing
+If it doesn’t then the power adapter cable might need to be replaced.

 Now, before finding the problems, let’s briefly understand how the two types of record players work.